wp-plugins/iremotewp/readme.txt

 * Track your accont status on your iremotewp.com dashboard *NEW!
 * Scheduled automated backups of your websites to your Amazon S3 acount. *NEW!
 * Track your backup status on your iremotewp.com dashboard *NEW!
-* Unlimited Credentials can be Added *NEW!
+* Unlimited credentials can be Added *NEW!
-* You can install theme or plugin selected group with Group operations *NEW!
+* You can install theme or plugin selected group with group operations *NEW!
 * Display post, pages, comments and edit instantly *NEW!
 * Scheduled automated backups of your websites to your FTP area. *NEW!
 * Scheduled automated backups of your websites to your Dropbox account. *NEW!